Dual Language Learning Certificate (Spanish-English)

 Upon Completion of all Bilingual Authorization Requirements

-Candidates apply for the add-on Bilingual Authorization through COE Credential Unit, and will upload the official BILA letter.
+Candidates apply for the add-on Bilingual Authorization through the COE Credential Request and include an upload of their official signed BILA Program Plan.

-After candidates submit their request to the COE Credential Unit, candidates will be recommended to the CTC for the added-on Bilingual Authorization.
-After being recommended, candidates will receive an email with information on completing the process online with CTC.
+Once a candidate submits their request to the COE Credential Unit, they will be recommended to the CTC for the Bilingual Authorization add-on.
+Following this recommendation, the candidate will receive an email detailing how to finalize the process online with the CTC.